Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Problem Formulation

-\textbf{Concept Sharing Platform’s Capabilities and Requirements.} The challenge previously was the lack of a definition for what constitutes malicious concepts and the absence of a solution for detecting them.
+\textbf{Concept Sharing Platform's Capabilities and Requirements.} The challenge previously was the lack of a definition for what constitutes malicious concepts and the absence of a solution for detecting them.
 Users could only judge whether a concept was malicious by using the generated images.
 We assume that the platform is trustworthy and committed to maintaining its reputation by defending the rights of all parties.
 The platform would like to pre-determine whether an uploaded concept file will generate malicious content, and accordingly provide risk alerts to users who need to download it or simply delete the concept file.
 We assume that the platform needs to automatically perform malicious concept detection tasks, which cannot be quickly achieved through image generation from concept embeddings.
 The platform requires a technical solution to rapidly complete the detection of concept files with minimal resource consumption.
+From a deployment perspective, Concept QuickLook can be integrated as an upload-time pre-screening module before a concept is published on the platform.
+After parsing the uploaded concept file into its embedding, the platform can apply concept matching and fuzzy detection to produce a risk signal, and then route flagged or borderline cases to manual review while allowing benign concepts to proceed normally.
+This design keeps image generation outside the moderation loop, reducing both computational overhead and unnecessary exposure to harmful content.
 Moreover, we attempted to contact the support teams of the current mainstream concept sharing platforms (\textit{Civitai} and \textit{Hugging Face}) to express our concerns about the potential spread of malicious concepts on their platforms and to inquire about existing solutions.
 However, we did not receive any response.

+\textbf{Adversarial Evasion Scenarios.} In addition to malicious concept authors, we also consider the possibility of adversarial users who attempt to evade detection by perturbing concept embeddings.
+Formally, an adversarial example can be expressed as

+where $e$ is the original embedding, $\delta$ is a small perturbation crafted to alter the detection outcome, and $\epsilon$ controls the perturbation budget.
+Such embedding-level evasion does not modify the concept file semantically but aims to mislead detection by altering distances in the embedding space.
+In this work, we treat such perturbations as a stress-test setting for the detector rather than a full adaptive attack model.
+The purpose is to examine whether small embedding-space perturbations can change the detector's semantic judgment, while keeping the underlying concept semantics approximately unchanged.